jaredkrinke/log/content/posts/programming-languages/100-languages-3.md

 I'll end this update with some notes about the languages I used.

 ## Fortran
 **Fortran is verbose**.
-It tries to be precise, but there's enough historical baggage and implicit behavior that it seems really easy to screw up.
+It tries to be precise, but there's enough historical baggage and implicit behavior that I'm sure I'd screw up.
 I don't think this particular programming problem played to any of Fortran's strengths, however, so my perspective is skewed--I was basically writing C in Fortran.

 Notes: